kepat/cordova-plugin-fcm/README.md

+## Forked Repository

+This is a forked repository from [https://github.com/alexander171294/cordova-plugin-fcm](https://github.com/alexander171294/cordova-plugin-fcm).

+The purpose of this forked repository is to maintain the continuity of this plugin for my project.

+### Changes

+* Made the firebase-core and firebase-messaging version fixed and don't get the latest release.

+---

+Below contains the original content of README.md file from the main author of the plugin.

+---

 # Google Firebase Cloud Messaging Cordova Push Plugin
 > Extremely easy plug&play push notification plugin for Cordova applications with Google Firebase FCM.